baychub/cb-gsg/getting-started.md

 ### Other web portal tasks here
 While the RSP Controller Application software is running, you can use the web portal.

-## Viewing RFID data in other ways
+## Viewing RFID data in Other Ways
 You've now used the RSP web portal to see a sample of some of the platform's capabilities.
 In this section, you'll use some RSP building blocks of data that you'll use for your own RFID solution:
  - **The MQTT communications protocol.** The RSP Controller uses a built-in MQTT broker to deliver data structured as JSON-RPC.
 Many libraries support the well-known MQTT and JSON-RPC protocols, so it's straightforward to implement data access in the code for your solution.
  - **The RSP Controller CLI.** The RSP Controller includes a simple, local command-line interface for accessing data and also for making sensor configuration changes.